Aveeno Daily Moisturizing Body Yogurt Lotion Apricot & Honey Review

 Review

-Results you may expect from using Aveeno Daily Moisturizing Body Yogurt Lotion Apricot & Honey:
+Does Aveeno Daily Moisturizing Body Yogurt Lotion Apricot & Honey Work?

-Highly moisturizing: Aveeno Daily Moisturizing Body Yogurt Lotion Apricot & Honey has a moisturizing rating of 6.8 out of 10.
+According to CreamScan analysis, Aveeno Daily Moisturizing Body Yogurt Lotion Apricot & Honey is highly moisturizing, with a moisturizing rating of 6.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 9.6 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 4.0 out of 10, entirely due to the significant content of Petrolatum (est. ≈3.0%) and Dimethicone (est. ≈2.0%).